enriquelara11/Bellabeat/README.md

 The data is seperated into 18 distinct files, meauring the activity of 30 eligible fitbit users who consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.

-I decided to focus on 3 key aspects of the data, those being Daily Activity, Weight, Sleep.
-Therefor in my analysis I reduced the number of files used to only 6.
-The files are as followed:
+For my analysis, I opted to concentrate on three essential parts of the data: daily activity, weight, and sleep.
+As a result, in my study, I limited the number of files to just six.
+The following are the files used:
-- dailyActivity_merged
+1. dailyActivity_merged
-- dailyCalories_merged
+2.dailyCalories_merged
-- dailySteps_merged
+3. dailySteps_merged
-- hourlyCalories_merged
+4. hourlyCalories_merged
-- sleepDay_merged
+5. sleepDay_merged
-- weightLogInfo_merged
+6. weightLogInfo_merged